suren27k/SnackCart/README.md

 # SnackCart

 A simple e-commerce web app built using ReactJS.
-Uses the latest ReactJS v18, Redus store and React Router v6.
+Uses the latest ReactJS v18, Redux store and React Router v6.

 It is hosted live in firebase at: https://snack-cart-suren.firebaseapp.com/